cryptonativephd/vc-network/README.md

 This was also the case when I was a VC - I met other VCs but was unsure of whom best to ask!

 ## Feedback
-We love to hear from our users!
+I love to hear from our users!
 If you have any feedback, suggestions, or feature requests, feel free to reach out directly via [Twitter](https://twitter.com/advaitjayant).